Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

    - MagicDraw Tutorial *(Only brief explanation of what is MagicDraw and links to tutorials)*
    - Project Contract modified *(Added some problems to be solved and reward system information)*
 * Konstantina:
+   - UML tutorial
+   - Project Contract modified *(Added some problems to be solved)*
 * Michal:
 * Sanggil:
   - Project Contract modified *(Change some words, and add 2 requirements)*